HGVInsurance.co.nz

 As an owner-operator, do I still need personal accident cover?

 Absolutely.
-As an owner-operator, there's no employer providing a group policy — and no employment income to return to if you're unable to drive.
+As an owner-operator, there is no employer providing a group policy — and no employment income to return to if you are unable to drive.
 Personal accident and income protection are critical for self-employed truckies.

 Get a Quote — Personal Accident